mancmiller/AppStore/README.md

 ![1](https://github.com/mancmiller/AppStore/assets/105654261/d0cc608e-dccd-4d97-94ef-7ab1e2b9eda3)

 # Project
 My take on recreating a rough draft of the AppStore following the LBTA course.
-The AppStore data was taken from https://rss.applemarketingtools.com/ and recreated with JSON responses.
+The AppStore data was taken from https://rss.applemarketingtools.com/ and fetched inside the project with JSON responses.
 Spent quality time along the way learning a lot about CollectionViews and animations.

 # Installation
 • git clone https://github.com/mancmiller/AppStore